DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 2. Optionally specify **Advanced Options**:
      * Follow redirects: Toggle to have the monitored endpoint follow up to ten redirects.
      * Allow insecure certificates: Toggle to have your HTTP test continue the connection even if there is an error when validating the certificate.
      * Headers: Defined headers override the default browser headers.
-For example, set the User Agent in the header to [identify Datadog scripts][1].
      * Authentication: HTTP basic authentication with username and password
      * Body: Request body and body type (`text/plain`, `application/json`, `text/xml`, `text/html`, or `None`). **Note**: The request body is limited to a maximum size of 50 kilobytes.
      * Cookies: Defined cookies are added to the default browser cookies.
 Set multiple cookies using the format `<COOKIE_NAME1>=<COOKIE_VALUE1>; <COOKIE_NAME2>=<COOKIE_VALUE2>`.